swaranjalipandey1/antinovoiroqa/README.md

 import 'cypress-mochawesome-reporter/register';

-After running the test scripts you will be able to see the report in the report folder file name- index.html
+1.After running the test scripts you will be able to see the report in the report folder 2.file name- index.html
-To view report- copy the file path and paste it on the browser.
+3.To view report- copy the file path and paste it on the browser.
+4.Also you will able to see the screenshots of the failed testcases.